uviclibraries/genai-notebooklm/5-nblm-presentations.md

 9. Prompt for 3rd page.

 ## Reflection
+> **Title generation**:
+>  - Would creating the title for the presentation using NotebookLM save you time?
+>  - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?
 > **Text generation**:
->  - Would creating the text summary of the presentation save you time?
+>  - Would creating the text summary of the presentation using NotebookLM save you time?
 >  - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?
 >  - Were there any factual errors in the presentation text?
 >  - Are there any major points or concepts that NotebookLM missed?